 Arrange a variety of vegetables like carrot and celery around the small bowl of dip to make the body and feathers of the turkey vegetable tray.

-We like red yellow and green peppers, cucumbers, cherry tomatoes, green and black olives, baby carrots, sugar snap peas, and celery.
+We like red yellow, green and orange bell peppers, cucumbers, cherry tomatoes, green and black olives, baby carrots, sugar snap peas, and celery.
 You know the normal items you find on vegetable trays.
 You only have to include your favorite veggies.

 Christmas Veggie Tray

-This skeleton veggie tray complete with a small bowl of ranch dip for the head, will make a spooktacular display of raw veggies at your Halloween party!
+This skeleton veggie tray complete with a small bowl of ranch dip for the head will make a spooktacular display of raw veggies at your Halloween party!
 If you aren’t a fan of mushrooms try cauliflower.

 The BEST Homemade Ranch Dip For Veggie Trays!